hieubkhcm/js-html-css-practice/README.md

 ## The CSS box model

 - Each element in an HTML document can be thought of as an rectangular box
+- The standard box model describes the space an element takes up
+- Each box has four edges: margin edge >> border edge >> padding edge >> ontent edge

+- Think of padding edge as a extending of the content